albertojulian/speaker-verification/README.md

 <img src="readme_files/global_view.png" alt="Zero-shot multi-speaker TTS" width="800" height="450" />

+The Speaker Encoder system creates a **speaker embedding space** to characterize a new speaker.
+The embedding of the new speaker is used to condition the Synthesizer, so that the mel-spectrograms at the end are modified with the new speaker's features.

-Finally, only the Speaker Encoder part was implemented, which is Google's Speaker Verification for Android that supports enrollment based on "OK Google" repetition, and described in Android Speaker Verification paper: [Generalised End to End (GE2E) loss for Speaker Verification](https://arxiv.org/abs/1710.10467) with modifications in the first mentioned paper.
+However, finally only the Speaker Encoder part was implemented in 2021, which is Google's Speaker Verification for Android that supports enrollment based on "OK Google" repetition, and described in Android Speaker Verification paper: [Generalised End to End (GE2E) loss for Speaker Verification](https://arxiv.org/abs/1710.10467) with modifications in the first mentioned paper.
 However, in order to have significant embeddings, this implementation is not limited to verify "OK Google", and the speaker can emit any sentence with a duration of 5-10 seconds.

 [Here is a Video of presentation and demo](https://www.youtube.com/watch?v=sSPnZogKkd8)

-A main point of this system is being able to verify a speaker without having to re-train the system.
+A main point of this system is the ability to verify a speaker without having to re-train the system.
 This is achieved thanks to the following features:
 - the system trained with a big number of speakers creates a **speaker embedding space**
 - an enrollment process (described later) defines the embeddings for a new speaker

-The "Transfer Learning" system leverages on the **speaker embedding space** to characterize a new speaker The embedding of the new speaker is used to condition the Synthesizer, so that the mel-spectrograms at the end are modified with the new speaker's features

 There is a SpeakerEncoder.yaml configuration file with the parameters of the different stages, which is loaded as a python dictionary.

 ## Dataset loading

-The implementation described in the paper used several datasets: VoxCeleb1, VoxCeleb2 and a Google internal dataset.
+The implementation described in the "Transfer Learning" paper used several datasets:
+* VoxCeleb1, composed of 1200 speakers and 149.000 utterances
+* VoxCeleb2, composed of 6000 speakers and 1.09M utterances
+* other datasets.

 This version of the Speaker Encoder has been trained just with the dataset VoxCeleb1, which must be downloaded from: